Understanding Advance Care Planning

 Making an advance care plan is often done in 3 steps:

 Filling out the legal documents.
 There are several kinds of legal documents for advance care planning.
-Each 1 tells health care providers your wishes.
+Each one tells healthcare providers your wishes.
 The documents may vary by state.
 They must be signed and may need to be witnessed or notarized.
 You can cancel or change them whenever you wish.
 Depending on your state, the documents may include a Healthcare Proxy form, Living Will, Durable Medical Power of Attorney, Advance Directive, or others.

 The family’s role